Bell boots for horses

-- I have a love/hate relationship with bell boots – I love the idea of them, it drives me bonkers to put them on and off.
-It seems like it adds a ton of time to the grooming process!
-Yes, I’m being a sissy, and in the long run, they serve a purpose and can really help your horse out if needed.
+I have a love/hate relationship with bell boots – I love the idea of them, and it drives me bonkers to put them on and off.
+Hoof protection comes in many forms, colors, and styles, and if your horse needs help keeping horseshoes on and heels happy, bell boots may be your answer.

-The main purpose of using bell boots is to protect the heel and help to prevent the front shoes from accidental removal by the hind feet.
+- The main purpose of using bell boots is to protect the hoof.
+The heel can get caught by the hind legs, also known as interference.
+Bell boots also help to prevent the front shoes from accidental removal by the hind feet.

 - Horses might also brush their front hooves together.